Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: Conclusion and outlook

-In addition, we also notice the color codes with other boundaries, such as square color codes or thin color codes \cite{kesselring2022anyon,thomsen2022low}, which are also the candidates for the color code quantum computing.
+In addition, we also note the color codes with other boundaries, such as square color codes or thin color codes \cite{kesselring2024anyon,thomsen2022low}, which are also the candidates for the color code quantum computing.
 These color codes encode more than one logical qubit in an individual patch and may reduce the overhead further under the special structured noise (e.g., biased noise).
-We do not perceive any fundamental difficulties in applying our lattice surgery decoding strategies to them.
-In particular, thin color codes with $d_z>d_x$ can reduce the cost of magic state distillation, since the distillation error is more sensitive to the Z-type error \cite{litinski2019magic}.
-Based on the feature of parallel measurements and our lattice surgery decoding algorithm, estimating and optimizing the time and space overhead of magic state distillation in a color-code-based quantum computation will be an interesting question.
+When the boundaries are of the colored type, we do not perceive fundamental difficulties in applying our lattice surgery decoding strategies to them.
+However, if Pauli boundaries are considered, decoding lattice surgery on such boundaries remains an unresolved issue.
+In particular, thin color codes with $d_z>d_x$ can reduce the cost of magic state distillation, since the distillation error is more sensitive to the $Z$-type error \cite{litinski2019magic}.
+Based on the feature of parallel measurements and our lattice surgery decoding algorithm, estimating and optimizing the time and space overhead of magic state distillation in a color-code-based quantum computation will also be an interesting question.

-Lastly, recent work \cite{mcewen2023relaxing} demonstrates that the local connectivity of surface codes can be reduced from four to three by time-dynamics.
-An open question is whether the similar technique can be used to relax the high hardware requirement of high-weight stabilizer measurements in color codes.
+Lastly, our state injection protocol can enhance recent results on magic state preparation \cite{chamberland2020very}, further improving the fidelity of magic states.
+A possible future direction is the quantum computation with surface and color codes combined, where surface codes are used for computation, and color codes are used for distillation.

 \acknowledgments This work was supported by the National Natural Science Foundation of China (Grant No. 12034018) and Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302300).